 Our approach to safeguarding is underpinned by our commitment as a Church school to ensure that our school community are encouraged to 'Think for Yourself and Act for Others'.

-The Headteacher, Helen Houghton, is the school's Designated Safeguarding Lead (DSL).
+The Acting Interim Executive Headteacher, Helen Isaac, is the school's Designated Safeguarding Lead (DSL).

 Lorna Brown is the Deputy Designated Safeguarding Lead.

 We work closely with families and other agencies to ensure the safeguarding of children.
 Underpinning our work is a collection of safeguarding policies and procedures.
 These policies form part of our statutory duties to safeguard all children.
 They have been updated to reflect the latest national guidance for safeguarding, as detailed in "Keeping Children Safe in Education" (2023).

 Please click the links below to view our policies and procedures and useful links for support.

 Early Help is not a designated team; it is the way that everyone works together to support the needs of families.

 The aim of Early Help is to build on people’s capacity and resources to manage their own dilemmas, resolve their own difficulties and prevent further problems in the future.
 Early Help is the response offered by all services in North Yorkshire who are in contact with children, young people and families when an unmet need is identified as outlined in Working Together to Safeguard Children (2018).